 We offer our products on a variety of PC, tablet and mobile devices.
-To the extent that customer purchases of personal computers slow down or there is a general slowdown of purchases of other devices on which our solutions are offered, or to the extent that significant demand arises for our products or competitive products on other platforms before we choose and are able to offer our products on those platforms, our business could be harmed.
+Recent trends have shown a technological shift from personal computers to tablet and mobile devices.
+If we cannot continue to adapt our products to tablet and mobile devices our business could be harmed.
+To the extent that consumer purchases of personal computers slow down or there is a general slowdown of purchases of other devices on which our solutions are offered, or to the extent that significant demand arises for our products or competitive products on other platforms before we choose and are able to offer our products on those platforms, our business could be harmed.
 Releases of new devices or operating systems may make it more difficult for our products to perform or may require significant costs in order for us to adapt our solutions to such devices or operating systems.
 These potential costs and delays could harm our business.